wingo/whippet/doc/manual.md

 is a thread-specific handle on the heap.
 Allocating objects requires a mutator.

-The initial heap and mutator are created via `gc_init`, which takes two input parameters: the *options*, and a stack base address.
-The options specify the initial heap size and so on.  `gc_init` returns the new heap as an out parameter, and also returns a mutator for the current thread.
+The initial heap and mutator are created via `gc_init`, which takes three logical input parameters: the *options*, a stack base address, and an *event listener*.
+The options specify the initial heap size and so on.
+The event listener is mostly for gathering statistics; see below for more.  `gc_init` returns the new heap as an out parameter, and also returns a mutator for the current thread.

 To make a new mutator for a new thread, use `gc_init_for_thread`.
 When a thread is finished with its mutator, call `gc_finish_for_thread`.